cda-tum/mqt-qcec/docs/source/library/Configuration.rst

     .. currentmodule:: mqt.qcec
     .. autoclass:: Configuration

-The :class:`Configuration` class provides all the means to configure QCEC.
+The :class:`~mqt.qcec.Configuration` class provides all the means to configure QCEC.
 All of the options are split into the following categories:

 .. toctree::
    :maxdepth: 2